A Deeper Dive: Using Valuations to Enhance Rebalancing Process | Second Quarter 2019

 Last quarter, we illustrated how a simple, but consistent portfolio rebalancing approach has the ability to help manage portfolio risk and add to performance.
 In this quarter’s Deeper Dive, we expand on that concept by detailing why and how we incorporate valuation signals into our allocation and rebalancing processes.

-At Smith & Howard Wealth Management we believe that valuation is the primary driver of relative differences in investment returns over time.
+At Smith and Howard Wealth Management we believe that valuation is the primary driver of relative differences in investment returns over time.
 To capture those relative differences, we must incorporate valuations into how we allocate capital.
 Past readers understand our perspective on the importance of valuation in investing.
 If you’d like a refresher, read here or here.
 The focus of this installment is on how we use valuations in our allocation process to tilt portfolios towards that which valuations indicate are cheap and away from what they deem expensive.

 We’ll look at a real-world example to illustrate the potential value of such an approach, focusing on two segments of the U.S. equity market: U.S. Large Cap Growth and U.S. Large Cap Value.
 These segments tend to make up a majority of most investors’ equity portfolios.
 The typical “mix” or split between Growth and Value market segments for most investors is 50/50, but our example will show that an investor could have increased their returns by tactically altering that mix over time using valuation signals.